 You are required to show that you have money to support yourself in your bank account for at least 90 consecutive days prior to the date of your application, so it is advisable to begin preparing your application as soon as possible.

-You should expect the assessment of your business plan to take a minimum of two weeks, but the process will be longer if you do not provide a fully comprehensive business plan at your initial consultation.
+You should expect the assessment of your business plan to take a minimum of two weeks and another two weeks to complete administrative side of things, but the process will be longer depending on your individual circumstances.
 You should plan to make your application from outside the UK if you have not completed the business assessment process in full, less than one month before the end date of your visa.

-Once we have assessed your application, and if we are willing to sponsor you under Tier 1 GE, we will issue a Letter of Endorsement.
-A Letter of Endorsement is valid for three months from the date of issue, so you must make your immigration application before its validity expires.
+Once we have assessed your application, and if we are willing to sponsor you under Tier 1 GE, we will support you through the visa extension process.
+We will issue your with an endorsement letter that is valid for three months from the date of issue.
 If you do not make your application within the validity of your Letter of Endorsement, the University may not be able to issue you a new letter.

 How much money will I need?